-This article by LCER's Theo Morgan was first published in LabourList.
+This article by LCER's Theo Morgan was first published by LabourList.

 The odds are stacked against Labour at this election.
 That isn’t just because of Brexit, or a well-funded Conservative campaign.
 It’s because the rules of the game favour the Tories.
 Boris Johnson could win a triple-figure majority on just 37% of the vote.
 It is no surprise his party supports retaining first-past-the-post: it is a voting system that advantages them.